Okedairo-semawon/solar-panel-website/readme.md

 # Solar Panel Website

-I am Semawon.
-This is one of my current projects.
-It's still under construction (yet to make it responsive and add necessary links)
+I am Seyi law.
+This is one of my current projects. this is one of my current projects Hoping to add more exciting features as time goes on.

 <img src="./images/screenshot-Readme.png" width="500" style="display:block;margin: 40px auto" />